ARTICLES

 While policy makers understandably focus their efforts at present towards the immediate COVID-19 challenges related to wage supports and business solvency, attention will have to shift quickly to attenuating the factors that risk derailing post-crisis rebound and maintain, if not capture new, opportunities in global innovation supply chains.

-Dan Herman Phd
+Dan Herman PhD

 on May 05, 2020